antonio-lopez/react-mern-journal/README.md

 <p>
 </p>

 > A full stack MERN (MongoDB, Express, React, Node.js) application where users can sign-up, login, and share journal entries with others.
-They are provided recommended posts based on journal tags.
-Users is athenticated by using JSON Web Tokens and Google OAuth.
+They are recommended posts based on other user's journal tags.
+JSON Web Tokens and Google OAuth are used for authentication.

 ### 🏠 [Homepage](https://github.com/antonio-lopez/react-mern-journal)